Symmetries on the lattice of $k$-bounded partitions: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Hugh Thomas for numerous conversations and input.
 The authors are also grateful to Drew Armstrong for pointing out the paper and corresponding results of Sommers \cite{Som}.
+The authors would also like to thank the reviewers for their helpful comments.